sawelt/PHTTrainCreationWorkflow/README.md

 The proposed workflows are evaluated in a three-folded approach.
 Firstly, a technical evaluation using three data use cases, and later, a user evaluation using a survey-based method.
 The final assessment is done concerning the FAIR guidelines.

 ### Usecase-based Evaluation
 The purpose of this evaluation is to test the functionalities of the implemented workflows.
 Three different types of use cases, based on the data set and programming languages used, were chosen to evaluate the flexibility of the workflows.
+The implementation and Train details for each use case is given in _evaluation_trains_ directory and the corresponding data used for evaluation is available in _evaluation_trains_data_ directory.

 #### Drug Reviews Sentiment Analysis
 We performed sentiment analysis on the drug reviews data set from the [UCI ML repository](https://archive.ics.uci.edu/ml/datasets/Drug+Review+Dataset+\%28Drugs.com\%29).
 This analysis aimed to determine whether a given drug review contains positive or negative user emotions.
 The data set has more than 200k patient reviews on specific drugs in textual format, their medical conditions, a 10-star rating to reflect their satisfaction with the drug, and a usefulness count by other patients who found the drug review helpful.